Kavanagh1949/astro-workshop/00-Install_and_Setup/README.md

 virtual environment in, then:

 ```
-% python -m python -m venv astropy-env-aavso   # This will create the venv in the current folder
+% python -m venv astropy-env-aavso   # This will create the venv in the current folder
 % source astropy-env-aavso/bin/activate
 ```